pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

      pedestrians.
    * The data needs a local fix for the specific application.

-Once analized one by one the crossings, for the ones that need a local fix, the edges need to be `split <https://postgis.net/docs/ST_Split.html>`__.
+Once analyzed one by one the crossings, for the ones that need a local fix, the edges need to be `split <https://postgis.net/docs/ST_Split.html>`__.

 .. literalinclude:: concepts.queries